integreat-io/map-transform/README.md

 get and set operations switch roles.

 You may notice that the example above could have been written with a transform object, and you're absolutely right.
-The tranform object is actually an alternative to using get and set operations, and will be converted to get and set operations behind the curtains.
+The transform object is actually an alternative to using get and set operations, and will be converted to get and set operations behind the curtains.